Google Featured Snippets, a complete SEO guide

 The differences are exacerbated for more controversial queries, such as “climate change is real” or “abortion is murder,” for which Google decides not to show any featured snippets.
 In contrast, Bing introduces the problematic topic and leans toward an answer (climate change is real, in the first case, and abortion is not murder, in the second).

-Content readability study
+The study on Content readability

 In the second phase, the team collected a sample of 419 YMYL queries generating a featured snippet, extracted content from those snippets, and used the Readable.io tool to analyze their readability, other parameters, and the content of the pages from which they were taken.